cfsanderson/gallery-gift-card/README.md

 ### Thanks for contributing!!!

 ## TODOs...
-- [ ] Fix the overlay animation so that it doesn't come in on each individual element.
-It should be one solid overlay (kinda lika modal).
+- [x] Fix the overlay animation so that it doesn't come in on each individual element.
+It should be one solid overlay (kinda like a modal).
-- [ ] Before being clicked, each section should be the height of the profile pic and THEN expand to full height and include the text.
+- [x] Before being clicked, each section should be the height of the profile pic and THEN expand to full height and include the text.
 - [ ] Better name than "Gallery" for h1.
 - [ ] More info/instructions in the header?
   - [ ] sticky header?
 - [ ] Add a footer?
 - [ ] Responsive layout for nice mobile experience.
-- [ ] Add global styles?
-  - [ ] Fonts
-  - [ ] Colors